 Intellectual / Developmental Disabilities

-Vaya supports individuals with intellectual/developmental disabilities in where they choose to live, how they spend their day, how to be a part of the community and how to live more independently.
-Together with members, providers and partners, we work toward healthy, rewarding lives for all the people we serve.
+Vaya supports individuals with intellectual/developmental disabilities to live where they choose, spend their day the way they want, be part of their community, and be more independent.
+Together with members, providers, and partners, we work toward healthy, rewarding lives for all the people we serve.

-We serve both children and adults through the N.C.
-Innovations Waiver and other services and supports.
-To learn more or to sign up for the wait list for services, known as the Registry of Unmet Needs, call our Behavioral Health Crisis Line at 1-800-849-6127.
+We serve both children and adults through the NC Innovations Waiver and other services and supports.
+To learn more or to sign up for the Innovations Waiver waitlist, call our Member and Recipient Service Line at 1-800-962-9003.

 What is the Vaya CFAC?